ABDElrahman022/cpp-review-and-chill/README.md

 This repository is a collection of small C++ programs and logic snippets I write when:

 - Reviewing basic concepts
-- Exploring pattern printing (stars, triangles, pyramids, etc.)
+- Exploring pattern printing
 - Testing ideas and algorithms
 - Or simply coding while bored

 It currently includes:

 ✅ Star pattern printing
 ✅ Inverted pyramids
+✅ Hollow (outlined) pyramids
 ✅ Nested loops logic
 ✅ Multiple versions of the same output using `for` and `while`